The first computing devices and machines. Calculating machine

 Elements of intelligent behavior of data processing systems and devices.

-Computers of the fourth generation include PC "Electronics MS 0511" of the educational computer equipment KUVT UKNTS, as well as modern IBM - compatible computers on which we work.
+The fourth generation computers include the “Electronics MS 0511” PC of the educational computer equipment set of KUVT UKNTs, as well as modern IBM-compatible computers on which we work.

-In accordance with the element base and the level of software development, four real generations of computers are distinguished, a brief description of which is given in table 3.
+In accordance with the elemental base and level of software development, four real generations of computers are distinguished, a brief description of which is given in Table 3.

 Table 3